Your Quick Answer:

 1. Using commands:

-Commands are the simple ways to reset any internal hard drive and make your MacBook work at the beginning.
+Commands are simple ways to reset any internal hard drive and make your MacBook work at the beginning.

-Reset the NVRAM:
+Step 1: Reset the NVRAM

 This mostly takes 10-15 seconds to reset and your MacBook might turn on if there is no internal damage.

-Restart from Recovery:
+Step 2: Restart from Recovery

-Another option you can follow getting it fixed from the internet recovery but your SSD might be working well in this case and internet recovery mode also needs your device having Apple logo on the start, then it works perfectly.
+Another option you can follow getting it fixed from the internet recovery but your SSD might be working well in this case and internet recovery mode also needs your device having the Apple logo on the start, then it works perfectly.

-To boot up your MacBook in Safe mode your just have to press the Shift+power button at the same time for about 10 seconds.
+To boot up your MacBook in Safe mode you just have to press the Shift+power button at the same time for about 10 seconds.
 The MacBook will boot up in safe mode in this way.

 2. Fixing the Hardware on MacBook